 Roofs (cont.)
-3MP and A F plicable Lots Infeasibility Criteria Infeasibility Description and Rationale for tach BMP Not Self sted Lits Bioretention or Rain Gardens (cont.)
+BMP and Applicable Lists Infeasibility Criteria Infeasibility Description and Rationale for Each BMP Not Selected Bioretention or Rain Gardens (cont.)
 The following criteria can be cited as reasons for infeasibility without further justification (though some require professional services to make the observation): Where field testing indicates potential bioretention/rain garden sites have a measured (a.k.a., initial) native soil saturated hydraulic conductivity less than 0.30 inches per hour.
-A small-scale or large-1 ale PIT in accordance with Stormwater Manual Volume III, Section 3.5 % (or an alternative small scale test specified by the City) shall be us d to demonstrate infeasibility of bioretention areas.
-If the measure d native soil infiltration rate is less than 0.30 in/hour, bioretention a List #1 or List #2.
-In these slow draining soil a bioretention area with an underdrain may be used to treac pollution-generating surfaces to help meet Minimum Requirement #6, Runoff Treatment.
-If the univerdrain is elevated within a base course of gravel, it will also provile some modest flow reduction benefit that will help achieve Minimum a Requirement #7.
-Where the minimum vertical aparation of a feet to the seasonal high groundwater elevation or o her imfermeable layer would not be achieved below bioretention that would serve a drainage area that exceeds the following threshola.
-Yand cannot reasonably be broken down into amounts smaller that indicated): 5,000 square feet of pullution-generating impervious surface (PGIS) 10,000 square fiel of impervious area BMP Not Selected o 10,000 square ret of impervious area o 0.75 acres if lawn and landscape.
-Where the minimum vertical separation of 1 foot to the seal and high groundwater or other impermeable layer would not be achieved below bioretention that would serve a drainage area leathar the above thresholds.
+A small-scale or large-scale PIT in accordance with Stormwater Manual Volume III, Section 3.3.6 (or an alternative small scale test specified by the City) shall be used to demonstrate infeasibility of bioretention areas.
+If the measured native soil infituration rate is less than 0.30 in/hour, bioretention/rain garden BMPs are not required to be evaluated as an option in List #1 or List #2.
+In these slow draining soils, a bioretention area with an underdrain may be used to treat pollution-generating surfaces to help meet Minimum Requirement #6, Runoff Treatment.
+If the underdrain is elevated within a base course of gravel, it will also provide some modest flow reduction benefit that will help achieve Minimum Requirement #7.
+Where the minimum vertical separation of 3 feet to the seasonal high groundwater elevation or other impermeable layer would not be achieved below bioretention that would serve a drainage area that exceeds the following thresholds (and cannot reasonably be broken down into amounts smaller than indicated): o 5,000 square feet of pollution-generating impervious surface (PGIS) o 10,000 square feet of impervious area o .0.75 acres of lawn and landscape.
+Where the minimum vertical separation of 1 foot to the seasonal high groundwater or other impermeable layer would not be achieved below bioretention that would serve a drainage area less than the above thresholds.
 Within 100 feet of a drinking water well, or a spring used for drinking water supply.
 Within 10 feet of small on-site sewage disposal drainfield, including reserve areas, and grey water reuse systems.
-For setbacks from a "large on-site sewage disposal system," see Chapter 246-272B WAC.
+For setbacks fro